What No One Tells You About India

 When I wasn’t writing I was making a living, raising a son, and being married.

 So I’m still in my pupa stage when it comes to meditation.
 And mindfulness.
-But one thing I am learning is to be more gentle with myself, and less goal-minded which is difficult to drop.
+But one thing I’m learning is to be more gentle with myself.
+And less goal-minded which is difficult to drop.
 Why?

-Because we are supposed to be PhD’s in everything we attempt and this kind of logic takes a while to drop.
+Because we’re supposed to be PhD’s in everything we attempt and this kind of logic takes a while to drop.
 So thinking of pupas helps.
 Every one of us is a butterfly in the making.
-We’re all in this together – we’re all pupas.
+We’re all in this together.
+We’re all pupas.

 It’s easier for me to see this in India where I can happily live without a shiny car and pricey clothes.